 Ruchi Jain (L’06) has been named Deputy Solicitor for General Law at the U.S. Department of the Interior.
 Most recently the Pro Bono Counsel for the Washington, D.C. office of Kirkland & Ellis LLP, Jain held several positions in the White House and Department of Justice during the Obama-Biden administration, including as a Special Assistant to President Obama.

-Frank Kendall (L’03) was nominated to serve as Secretary of the Air Force.
+Frank Kendall (L’03) was confirmed as Secretary of the Air Force.
 Most recently an independent consultant, Kendall has extensive experience in defense, national security and other related matters, including serving from 2012 to 2017 as the Under Secretary of Defense for Acquisition, Technology and Logistics, as well as other Pentagon roles.
 His private sector experience includes positions as vice president of engineering for Raytheon Co. and as a managing partner at Renaissance Strategic Advisors.
 He served 10 years on active duty with the Army.

 Fernando Laguarda (L’94) was named General Counsel for Americorps.
 Until recently the faculty director of the Program on Law and Government at American University Washington College of Law, he has professional experience in antitrust and competition policy, federal oversight and accountability and public law.